jwr/ecDB/README.md

 Request, which is done by "Forking" the main repository and committing to your own copy.
 This will require you to use the version control system called Git.

-## Branching

-ecDB uses two brances, "master" and "develop".
-This requires all pull requests to be sent to the "develop" branch.
-This is where the next planned version will be developed.
-The "master" branch will always contain the latest stable version and is kept clean so a "hotfix" (e.g: an emergency security patch) can be applied to master to create a new version, without worrying about other features holding it up.
-For this reason all commits need to be made to "develop" and any sent to "master" will be closed automatically.
-If you have multiple changes to submit, please place all changes into their own branch on your fork.

 One thing at a time: A pull request should only contain one change.
 That does not mean only one commit, but one change - however many commits it took.
 The reason for this is that if you change X and Y but send a pull request for both